 A noun clause is a dependent clause that acts as a noun.
 That means that the whole clause is performing the job of one part of speech!

-Since these act as nouns, they can perform any of the noun jobs!
-That means they can be subjects, direct objects, indirect objects, objects of prepositions, or predicate nouns.
+Since these act as nouns, they can perform any of the noun jobs.
+They can be subjects, direct objects, indirect objects, objects of prepositions, predicate nouns, and more.

 Check out this sentence: